CopernicaMarketingSoftware/AMQP-CPP/README.md

-If you use the fullblown version of AMQP-CPP (with the TCP module), you also need to pass the -lpthread and -ldl linker flags, because the TCP module uses a thread for running an asynchronous and non-blocking DNS hostname lookup, and it may dynamically look up functions from the openssl library if a secure connection to RabbitMQ has to be set up.
+If you use the fullblown version of AMQP-CPP (with the TCP module), you also need to pass the -lpthread and -ldl linker flags, because the TCP module uses a thread for running an asynchronous and non-blocking DNS hostname lookup, and it must be linked with the "dl" library to allow dynamic lookups for functions from the openssl library if a secure connection to RabbitMQ has to be set up.

 HOW TO USE AMQP-CPP